Jossimmar/Econometry/README.md

 ---

 ## 📦 Contents
-- `notebooks/` → Jupyter notebooks with analysis scripts
+- `script_modelo` → Jupyter notebooks with analysis scripts
-- `data/` → Datasets used in the examples
+- `panel_limpio.csv` → Datasets used in the examples

 ---